 Golden 1 takes pride in their work and their customers.
-The Golden 1 Credit Union's main focus is on the following core values, Service Excellence: They are a member-focused organization committed to exceeding expectations in everything they do, Respect: They are a caring organization that respects and values their members, employees, and communities, and Integrity: They will earn your trust by being responsible, honest, and accountable.
+The Golden 1 Credit Union's main focus is on the following core values - Service Excellence: They are a member-focused organization committed to exceeding expectations in everything they do.
+Respect: They are a caring organization that respects and values their members, employees, and communities.
+Integrity: They will earn your trust by being responsible, honest, and accountable.
 Financial Stability: They want their customers to be able to rely on them for their financial strength and security.

 They even offer educational classes for their customers through webinars.
-Classes vary in topics from Credit cards use/how to and building credit, to getting out of debt and saving money, and living on a budget.
+Classes vary in topics from credit cards use/how to and building credit, to getting out of debt and saving money, and living on a budget.
 These webinars are very informative.

-So far nothing has been over the top impressive.
-Much of the information they have provided about their products and services is vague in detail and lacks information that would give a customer a better feel about who they really are as a Credit Union.
+So far nothing has been extremely impressive.
+Much of the information they have provided about their products and services is vague in detail and lacks information that would give a customer a better feel about who they really are as a credit union.

 Lastly, their options for credit cards are extremely limited.
 They offer one type of card, but they do allow for customers to choose what option they want with their card, but it looks like one card isn't good for multiple benefits.

 Terrible bank, extremely deceptive about account requirements to avoid fees.
 They're fees are ridiculously high , horrible Customer service.